|Publishing Industry Career Development Grants||November 2020||1pm 22 March 2021||early May 2021|

 You must submit the following support material with your application as a PDF via the online system:

-- A letter of support from your employer.
+- A letter of support from your employer (if you are applying from a publishing house).

 - One page CV outlining your experience in publishing roles or as a literary agent.